 Wright believed in designing in harmony with humanity and the environment.
 Each of his designs is unique and needs to be seen to be appreciated.

 Taliesin is a National Historic Landmark.
-Taliesin was Frank Lloyd Wright’s home in the hills of Wisconsin.
-Wright built the home on his favorite boyhood hill in the Wisconsin River valley.
+It was Frank Lloyd Wright’s home in the hills of Wisconsin, in the Wisconsin River valley.

 Travelers can visit and tour this historic landmark.
-You can get information and tickets to visit Taliesin HERE.
+You can get information and tickets to visit Taliesin ONLINE.

 Hike the Ice Age Trail

 This Ice Age Trail is a “National Scenic Trail” that runs through Wisconsin.
-A perfect adventure for hiking or backpacking, This 1200 mile trail would be perfect for the die-hard hiker.
+This 1200-mile trail would be perfect for the die-hard hiker, an ideal adventure for hiking or backpacking.
 And should only take 7 – 12 weeks to hike.

 For most of us, hiking small chunks of the trail is more doable.